-Weekly Transfer Fee Paid On Nicole’s $1,000 Salary
+Weekly Transfer Fee Paid On Emma’s $1,000 Salary

-For Nicole, switching from TransferWise to OFX for her weekly transfers has saved her $300 USD per year, or 60% of the transfer fees.
+For Emma, switching from TransferWise to OFX for her weekly transfers has saved her $300 per year, or 60% of the transfer fees.

-What’s more, Nicole uses OFX’s recurring transfers feature so that she never has to think about transferring money at all.
+What’s more, Emma uses OFX’s recurring transfers feature so that she never has to think about transferring money at all.

-OFX automatically transfers $1,000 USD from her US dollar account every Friday, and it arrives in her Australian dollar account by Monday.
-Moving money used to be a point of stress for Nicole.
+OFX automatically transfers $1,000 from her US dollar account every Friday, and it arrives in her Euro account by Monday.
+Moving money used to be a point of stress for Emma.
 Now it’s completely off her radar.

 OFX’s One Downside: Less Popular Currencies

-OFX is the best online money transfer service for most Australians.
+OFX is the best online money transfer service for most people in the UK.
 It offers fast transfers with the industry’s lowest fees, and backs it all up with a customer support team that solves problems before you even know they’ve come up.

-Whether you’re a frequent traveler, a remote worker, a digital nomad, or simply moving outside of Australia, we highly recommend OFX.
+Whether you’re a frequent traveler, a remote worker, a digital nomad, or simply moving outside of the UK, we highly recommend OFX.